 Because there is such a stringent policy against those accused of domestic violence, there is great pressure on police and prosecutors to get results.
-This could mean harsh penalties, such as jail time, expensive fines and other court-issued punishments.
-With such a specialized form of prosecution coming at those accused of domestic violence, you should hire an experienced legal defense team.
+This could mean harsh penalties, such as jail time, expensive fines, and other court-issued punishments.
+With such a specialized form of prosecution coming at those accused of these crimes, you should hire an experienced legal defense team in Pinellas County to fight for your rights!

 Whether you are facing charges in St. Petersburg, Clearwater, Pinellas Park, Dunedin or nearby areas, Melinda Morris can help.
-She is skilled in representing clients in domestic violence cases, including women facing domestic violence charges.
-Call (727) 592-5885 to schedule a free initial consultation and discuss your best options for a strong defense.
+She is skilled in representing clients in domestic assault cases, including women facing charges.

 Call (727) 592-5885 to schedule a free initial consultation and discuss your best options for a strong defense.